 In determining remuneration, the Board has regard to prevailing market levels, including remuneration surveys, to attract and retain directors and executives of high calibre to facilitate the efficient and effective management of the company's operations.
+Since the end of the financial period, the Board has determined that the Remuneration and Human Resources Committee (now known as the Remuneration, Human Resources & Nominations Committee) will also oversee the nomination functions.

 Particulars concerning directors' and executives' remuneration are set out in EQT's financial statements and Remuneration Report.
 Currently directors are only entitled to their directors' fee and superannuation allowance.
 However, some directors have an entitlement to other retirement allowances which are no longer made available by the company.
 Full details of the directors retiring allowances are contained in the company's Remuneration Report.
-Non-executive directors are not eligible for incentive based remuneration.